(888) 340-0089

 Once your formation is approved, your nonprofit is officially recognized by the state and ready to pursue a federal tax exemption.

-Once you have registered your nonprofit with the state, the next step involves obtaining an Employer Identification Number (EIN) from the IRS.
+Before applying for 501(c)(3) tax-exempt status, your nonprofit must obtain an Employer Identification Number (EIN) from the IRS.
 An EIN works like a Social Security number for your organization and is required to open a bank account, hire employees, and handle tax matters.
+If you are unsure whether your organization needs one, our guide, Do Nonprofits Need an EIN?, explains when an EIN is required and how it fits into the formation process.

 Approval allows your organization to: